atlascms/atlascms-dotnet/README.md

 **!!!
 NOTE !!!**

 **AtlasCMS is planning to be RTM for all by Jan '23.
-We are currently on RC phase with just selected customers and professional working with it.
+We are currently on RC phase with just selected customers and professionals working with it.
 We decided to don't have a WebSite or Documentation online as far as we go RTM.**

-**If you want to try Atlas CMS and be part of the selected community totally free, before the RTM, write to support@atlascms.io**
+**If you want to try Atlas CMS and be part of the selected community, totally free, before the RTM, write to support@atlascms.io**

 ## What is Atlas CMS
 **Atlas** is a Cloud based SaaS Headless CMS.
 It has been created by developers for Developers, Agencies and Content Creators  for the creation of their digital projects.